realtradam/RodeoKit/Readme.md

 - [x] Callback event-based input system.
 - [x] Bind inputs(such as character keys) to function pointers.
 Once the key is pressed the function is called.
-- [ ] Abstract into "commands" which allows naming, adding functions, adding multiple inputs, and assigning to "scenes" that can be enabled or disabled.
+- [x] Abstract into "commands" which allows adding functions, adding multiple inputs, and assigning to "scenes" that can be enabled or disabled.
 - [ ] Implementing further input abstractions by 4 categories:
     - [x] Binary (such as keys on a keyboard, or buttons on a controller)
     - [ ] Bounded Range (such as the x and y joysticks on a controller)
     - [ ] Unbounded Range (such as the x and y mouse delta)
-    - [ ] Positional (such as the position of a mouse)
+    - [x] Positional (such as the position of a mouse)

 ### Logging